Virus threatens U.S. companies’ supply of Chinese-made parts and materials

 Among those lobbying for relief was GE, which relies on its Chinese factories for parts to produce CT scanners, ultrasound and X-ray machines, oil field pumps, valves and motors and aircraft engine components.

-“There are certain inputs that cannot be readily sourced outside China,” Del Renigar, executive vice president of GE, wrote to the Office of the U.S. Trade Representative.
+“There are certain inputs that cannot be readily sourced outside China,” Del Renigar, a top official in GE’s Washington office, wrote to the Office of the U.S. Trade Representative.

 Finding a replacement for Chinese suppliers would not be easy.
 Dayco, a maker of engine parts and drive systems in Troy, Michigan, said it would need two years to qualify new U.S. suppliers and to secure the needed approvals from its customers to use them.